ruialmeida-cyber/Microsoft-Infrastructure-Administration-Foundations/2.4-Active-Directory-User-Administration-Automation/README.md

 Next command
 ```

-The automated workflow encodes the same logic into a repeatable process:
+The automated workflow encoded the same administrative logic into a repeatable process:

 ```text
 PowerShell Script